houdajh/Ecommerce_django/README.md

 <a href="" target="_blank"> <img src="https://img.shields.io/badge/Django-092E20?style=for-the-badge&logo=django&logoColor=white"/> </a>
 <a href="" target="_blank"> <img src="https://img.shields.io/badge/SQLite-07405E?style=for-the-badge&logo=sqlite&logoColor=white"/> </a>

+**Free Support:**

+If you liked our work and you want to support us, follow us on github,and rate it :star::star::star::star::star: .

  **:thumbsup: Your support means a lot.
 It keeps us motivated .**